ebzzry/ebzzry.github.io/en/src/zsh-tips-3.md

 <div class="center">October 20, 2017</div>
 <div class="center">Updated: October 21, 2017</div>

->“We laugh at that which we cannot bear to face.”<br>
+>We laugh at that which we cannot bear to face.<br>
 >―Aristotle

 Technologies such as Docker, QEMU, and VirtualBox are great tools when one wants to run processes